brookshi/awesome-typescript-projects/README.md

 ### <font color='00A2E8'>**>>>[InversifyJS](https://github.com/inversify/InversifyJS) - An isomorphic dependency injection library.**</font>

 InversifyJS is an inversion of control library that works in both front-end and back-end applications.
-InversifyJS is framework agnostic and can be integraed with many existing frameworks like React applications powered by MobX or Node.js applications powered by express.
+InversifyJS is framework agnostic and can be integrated with many existing frameworks like React applications powered by MobX or Node.js applications powered by express.